DataDog/datadog-agent/docs/dev/contributing.md

 ## Pull Requests

-You fixed a bug or wrote a new check and want to share it?
+Have you fixed a bug or written a new check and want to share it?
 Many thanks!

 In order to ease/speed up our review, here are some items you can check/improve when submitting your PR: